ChristopherJamesN/sports-news-feed/README.md

 ### Upgrading to react-scripts version 5.0.x

-After updating `react-scripts` from version 4.0.0 to 5.0.1 the following errors occur when running `npm run build` or `npm run start` locally in the client directory:
+After updating `react-scripts` from version 4.0.0 to 5.0.1 the following errors were occurring when running `npm run build` or `npm run start` locally in the client directory:

 ```